-Last Sunday we spent a great time in studio with Joshua Geiger, Genia Larionova and Cris Anzai: we were shooting food for a new tutorial.
-Not sure how long it will take to create a tutorial, we got 5 video sources to be combined into one, but once it is created, it will be one of the best video tutorials I have made so far.
+Last Sunday we spent a great time in photo studio with Joshua Geiger, Genia Larionova and Cris Anzai: we were shooting food for a new tutorial.
+Not sure how long it will take to create a food photography tutorial, we got 5 video sources to be combined into one, but once it is created, it will be one of the best video photography tutorials I have made so far.

 We filmed everything, from the beginning to the end.
 For purpose we did not set a strict plan on what and how exactly we are going to shoot (we had a few cakes ready for the shooting table).
 Instead, we filmed all the brainstorming, testing, going through bad and good ideas… everything!